MohamedDawod29/UART/README.md

 ![UART](https://github.com/MohamedDawod29/UART/assets/138527948/c27ac53e-d588-4012-a904-f99362145156)
--Note that the code modify the inputs and outputs of this design to make the design more readable understandable.
+-Note that the code modify the inputs and outputs of this design to make the design more readable and understandable.